Last Updated on by

 There are few things in life that are better than filling up the tub and relaxing after a long day.
 If you only have a shower, you’re really missing out.
 I guess you could lay down in the shower, but don’t tell anyone because they might start to worry about you.
+If you want to do a bathtub replacement, this guide will be helpful.
 Anyways, there are a few general things you should be thinking about before you start shopping for a new bathtub.
 How often will you use it?
 How much money are you willing to spend?
 What kind of material are you looking for?
 What kind of style?
 Jets or no jets?
 We’re going to answer all of these questions, and more.
 If you’re researching bathtubs because you’re planning a bathroom remodel, check out our bathroom remodel guide for help with all your remodel questions!

 This may seem kind of silly, but one of the most important things to think about is what kind of bathtub experience are you looking for?
 The range of styles, sizes, and materials is so large that it’s good to have an idea of what you want.
 Hopefully, you’ll find everything you need to know in our bathtub buying guide.
 If you can spend an hour in the tub and value your time spent relaxing, you should consider a soaking tub made out of a material that retains heat well.
 The soaking tub will give you more space to relax and a material with high heat retention will allow you to chill out before the water starts to get too cold.
 Another consideration is your height.
 If you’re a bigger person, you’re going to need a bigger bathtub!
 Trying to cram yourself into too small of a tub is going to lead to a lot of frustration.

 You also need to think about how much you’ll actually use Residential Walk-in bathtubs versus a shower.
 If you’re a die hard “tubaholic”, free standing and platform tubs should work out well.
 If you’re an occasional “tubber” but usually use the shower, an alcove style installation might be a better idea.